-This chapter will look at ethics and modernity in the light of the fundamental asymmetry between upside and downside-across people (that is, when someone gets the upside, and a different person gets the downside).
+This chapter will look at ethics in the light of the fundamental asymmetry between upside and downside -across people (that is, when someone gets the upside, and a different person gets the downside).

-The central problem of modernity, lies in the malignant transfer of fragility and antifragility from one party to the other, with one getting the benefits, the other one (unwittingly) getting the harm, supported by the growing wedge between the ethical and the legal.
+Society, modern society's, problem, the central problem of modernity, lies in the malignant transfer of fragility and antifragility from one party to the other, with one getting the benefits, the other one (unwittingly) getting the harm, supported by the growing wedge between the ethical and the legal.
 My main Black Swan problem is that modernity hides it rather well.